-Cloud computing empowers organizations to access IT resources on-demand, over the internet, and on a pay-per-use basis.
+Cloud computing empowers organizations to access IT resources on demand, over the Internet, and on a pay-per-use basis.
 Thus, your company does not need to purchase, install, operate, and upgrade hardware for physical data centers.

 Instead, you can rent resources as needed from cloud service providers such as Amazon Web Services (AWS).
 For instance, AWS provides compute, storage, database, networking, machine learning, data lake and analytics, security, and IoT resources/services.

-This means you can get to market faster, spend less money on owning computing hardware, and only pay for what you use, once you use it.
+This means you can get to market faster, spend less money on owning computing hardware, and only pay for what you use once you use it.

 What Are The Types Of Cloud Computing Tools Available?

-Depending on what type of cloud service you use, the cloud provider may provide some or all of the infrastructure, software, and dependencies required to run your applications, workloads, etc. Yet, to truly appreciate what cloud computing tools are, what they do, and why they are so important, it is crucial to understand where they fit into the cloud computing equation.
+Depending on the type of cloud service you use, the cloud provider may provide some or all of the infrastructure, software, and dependencies required to run your applications, workloads, etc.

-There are three cloud services; Software-as-a-Service (SaaS), Infrastructure-as-a-Service (IaaS), and Platform-as-a-Service (PaaS).
+There are three cloud services: Software-as-a-Service (SaaS), Infrastructure-as-a-Service (IaaS), and Platform-as-a-Service (PaaS).
 We’ve covered the cloud computing services in more detail here.

 Here is a quick comparison of what each service offers: